RESETHACKER-COMMUNITY/Resources/bugbounty/sso/0AuthMisconfiguration.md

 OpenID Connect, OAuth 2.0, and MSAL to make sign-in fully secure

-'Redirect_uri' is used when a Resource Owner grants Authorization to the OAuth Client.
+Redirect_uri or reply URL, is used when a Resource Owner grants Authorization to the OAuth Client.
-Following the successful Authorization by the Resource Owner at the Authorization Server for the OAuth Client for Resource Server the Resource Owner is redirected back to the OAuth Client's Redirect_uri.
+In simple term.
+is the location where the authorization server sends the user once the app has been successfully authorized and granted an authorization code or access token.

 ## Find OAuth Misconfiguration in SSO(Single Sign-On(SSO) Feature
 (For example Log in with Github, Microsfot, Google, Facebook etc)